 Introduction to spatial data quality

 Understanding spatial data quality is important in Geographic Information Science (GIS) applications.
 Spatial data are used in a variety of critical applications, including urban planning, environmental management, emergency response, and natural resource management where the accuracy and precision of spatial data can have a significant impact on the decision making, especially when used with predictive analysis.
 A review of the importance of spatial data quality in GIS data is necessary to understand the factors that affect the quality of spatial data and strategies used to interrogate and maintain spatial data quality.
 While there is no standard definition for spatial data quality, typically the term refers to the accuracy, completeness, consistency, and currency of the data.
 One of the key factors that affect spatial data quality is the data acquisition phase.
 The accuracy of spatial data can be compromised due to errors introduced during data collection, such as measurement errors or errors in data processing of raw data.
 Therefore, it is essential to ensure that data collection procedures are well-designed and accurately executed to minimise such errors.
-In this work a review on various applications of spatial data quality is GIS to provide a generalized SDQ benchmark to reduce error in spatial data across various domains
+In this work a review on various applications of spatial data quality is GIS to provide a generalized Spatial Data Quality (SDQ) benchmark to reduce error in spatial data across various domains

 Data quality plays an important role in any form of data analysis and predictive analysis.
 Over the years big data environments like cloud computing, geographic information (satellite images and other earth observatory data) and healthcare have attracted researchers as data were seen as the new oil.
 These fields have huge scope and findings that can be disclosed using data analysis but data quality plays an important role to conclude a strong finding, or else it may result in error-prone analysis and predictions.